JossDuff/liquidator_v1/README.md

 - batching RPC calls (multicall)
 - websocket instead of https for performance (maybe no.  End goal is to be on IPC anyways)
 - Confirm the fastest way to get chain data: API, theGraph, or custom indexer
+- execute multiple liquidate calls at once based on close factor

 ## Phase 4: Spread
 - script to deploy onto any lending protocol and fork